Home

 Revenue

 Also called sales or net sales, revenue is the monetary value of sold goods and/or services provided to customers.
 It’s the money your business brings in each period.
-This figure helps determine the net income at the end of the statement after deducting expenses.
+This figure helps determine the net income at the end of the period after deducting expenses.

 Cost of goods sold